Modelur/docs/docs/reference/menu.md

 This option helps create dynamic urban solutions, avoiding too uniform look of the urban area.

-**Create Terrain**
+[//]: # (**Create Terrain**)

-Modelur allows you to add texture to your buildings and/or landscapes.
+[//]: # (Modelur allows you to add texture to your buildings and/or landscapes.
 Select a surface, click on this tool and select a file with appropriate texture from your computer.
-Valid texture file formats are: .png, .jpg, .psd, .bmp, .tif and .tga.
+Valid texture file formats are: .png, .jpg, .psd, .bmp, .tif and .tga.)

 **Calculate Form Factor**